Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Method

 To determine the color of each pixel $\mathbf{p}$ in the image, a neural point-based rendering approach is employed.
 The rendering process proceeds as follows:

 where $\mathcal{N}$ denotes the related Gaussians.

-\subsubsection{From Diffusion Model to SDS Loss.}
+\subsubsection{From Diffusion Model to SDS Loss}

 Diffusion models \cite{ho2020denoising} excel in generating high-fidelity samples and have demonstrated great success in applications including image synthesis, super-resolution, and inpainting.
-Inspired by principles from non-equilibrium thermodynamics, these models transform a simple distribution ({\it e.g.}, Gaussian noise) into a complex target distribution ({\it e.g.}, natural images) through a sequence of iterative denoising steps.
-The diffusion framework consists of two primary components: a forward diffusion process and a corresponding reverse (denoising) process.
+The diffusion framework consists of a forward diffusion process and a corresponding reverse (denoising) process.

-In the forward process, the initial data $x_0$ drawn from the data distribution $p(x)$ are progressively corrupted by introducing incremental noise in multiple time steps.
-This yields a sequence of increasingly noisy data points that eventually converge to pure noise.
+In the forward process, the initial data $\mathbf{x}_0$ drawn from the data distribution $p(\mathbf{x})$ are progressively corrupted by introducing incremental noise in multiple time steps.
 Mathematically, this forward diffusion is modeled as a Markov chain:

-where $x_t$ denotes the noisy data at timestep $t$, and $\beta_t$ controls the noise schedule.
+where $\mathbf{x}_t$ denotes the noisy data at timestep $t$, and $\beta_t$ controls the noise schedule.

 In the reverse process, the model learns to progressively remove noise from the corrupted data by reversing the forward diffusion.
-Specifically, a neural network is trained to estimate the noise introduced at each timestep, enabling the reconstruction of the original data from pure noise.
 Mathematically, this reverse diffusion is also formulated as a Markov chain:

 where $\mu_{\theta}$ and $\Sigma_{\theta}$ represent parameters learned by the neural network.